alros/LLM-RAG-ChatBot/README.md

 # LLM-RAG-ChatBot

+## ⚠️ Disclaimer ⚠️

+The application presented here is experimental in nature and has not been validated for accuracy or safety in medical settings.
+This application is NOT intended for use in any medical or healthcare context.
+It should not be relied upon for diagnosis, treatment, or any other medical decision-making.

+**This project is purely for research and educational purposes only.**

+## Description

 LLM-based chatbot using Retrieval-Augmented Generation (RAG) to give answers based on local files.

 Use case: evaluate if a person shows signs of dementia.